KarimElgammal/analytics_cup_research/README.md

 ### Conclusion

 SkillCorner tracking data can effectively identify players matching specific archetypes across positions.
-The approach combines domain knowledge from StatsBomb event data with ML-calibrated weights, demonstrating practical applications for data-driven scouting in the A-League.
+The approach combines domain knowledge from StatsBomb event data with correlation-based weights, demonstrating practical applications for data-driven scouting in the A-League.

 ---